tsnellgrove/dark_castle3/doc/to_do.md

 		- 3) try static_dic except f"the {obj.full_name} is simple indescribable"
 	- CANCEL: create dict_class_def.py w/ StaticDict and __getattr___ (no set)
 		- CANCEL: test w/ descript_dict => start with version
+		- can compound noun methods be created?
+		- think abour 'source' and 'desination'... e.g. for take(), source = is_item in <room>.obj_scope; destination = <creature>.hand_lst
+		- need to do a detailed mapping of what is required for success in each noun_class() method
+		- this would allow give() to become a noun class method... essentially a take() initiated by burt
+		- likewise, show() becomes an examine initiated by burt
+		- TBD: change goblin re-arm result to take() rather than put_in_hand()
+		- maybe each Creature has its own description list?
+			- desc list as creature attribute ???
+		- with a default examine() response similar to "the X is not interesting"
 - TBD: refactor score
 	- TBD: determine max_score from summ of all possible scores?
 	- TBD: score = class with object being attribute in gs